kcl-lang/kcl-lang.io/versioned_docs/version-0.4.3/user_docs/guides/validation.md

 ## Introduction

-In the schema we can use the `check` keyword to write the validation rules of every schema attribute.
+In the schema, we can use the `check` keyword to write the validation rules of every schema attribute.
 Each line in the check block corresponds to a conditional expression.
 When the condition is satisfied, the validation is successful.
 The conditional expression can be followed by `, "check error message"` to indicate the message to be displayed when the check fails.
 Here is an example of a schema with constraint expressions.

 ```python
 import regex